Political Science Major

 POS 335 European Politics This course examines political processes and governmental structures in Europe.
 It focuses especially on The United Kingdom, France, Germany, Italy, Spain and Poland as specific case studies.
 Among the topics covered are: political parties, elections, voting systems, interest groups, legislative-executive relations, constitutional principles, political elites, leadership behavior, and bureaucracies.
-Prerequisite: POS 101 or permission of the instructor.
+Prerequisites: ENG 100 and POS 205; Junior or Senior standing.
 Cr 3.

 POS 349 The Middle East in International Politics The crucial issues of international politics, war, revolution, superpower intervention, economic development and terrorism converge in the Middle East on a regional basis.
 This course will examine the nature of Mideast regional politics and the foreign policies of the major constituents of the area.
 The purpose will be to secure an understanding of the conflict between Arab and Israeli worlds, the foundations of tension among the Arab states themselves, and the role played by the superpowers in stabilizing or disrupting the uneasy relationships of the region.
 Prerequisite: POS 104 or permission of the instructor.
 Cr 3.